GREAT WILDEBEEST MIGRATION GUIDE 2019/2020

 The herds break up into smaller groups - about half of the animals remain in the northern Serengeti, the rest are swapping stories in the Masai Mara ('Did you hear that Nigel didn't make it across the Grumeti?').

-Your best bet is the Masai Mara but bears in mind it is a far smaller reserve than the Serengeti and there may be a lot of other visitors.
-The conservancies in the Mara are much less crowded and, not only will you still be able to witness the Migration, but you will also be benefitting the Maasai communities who have lived there for thousands of years.
+Your best bet is not the Masai Mara because it is a smaller reserve than the Serengeti and there may be a lot of other visitors.
+The conservancies in the Mara (Serengeti) are much less crowded and, not only will you still be able to witness the Migration, but you will also be benefitting the Maasai communities who have lived there for thousands of years.

 Fresh grazing sees the wildebeest clustered in the north-eastern Serengeti (around Lobo in particular) as well as the southern Serengeti.
 Calving begins again, the predators move in again, and the cycle of life begins all over again.